rhenning/terrajux/README.md

 alias terrajux="terrajux -difftool 'opendiff {{.V1}} {{.V2}}'"
 ```

+> is it possible to use this in GitHub's pull request workflow?

+sure! please check out @mdb's [terrajux-action](github.com/mdb/terrajux-action) for [GitHub Actions](https://github.com/features/actions).

 > i'm seeing a stale diff for a branch ref or getting strange errors during
   initialization. what gives?